NPR/PBS NewsHour/Marist Poll: Pushing Impeachment Would Backfire On Democrats In 2018

 A lack of confidence in Congress is more consistent across party lines.
 Seventy-eight percent of Americans say they don't have very much or any confidence at all in the legislative branch.
 Those who share that view include 81 percent of Democrats, 82 percent of independents and even 76 percent of Republicans (whose party controls both the House and the Senate).

 The presidency, as an institution, fares better.
 Just 39 percent of Americans have either a great deal or a lot of confidence in the executive branch, with 59 percent not having any or just very little confidence in it.
 Eighty-four percent of Democrats have not very much or no confidence at all in it though; the same is true for 61 percent of independents.
-But just over three quarters of Republicans — seemingly tying this question to Trump — say they do have confidence in the presidency, including 44 percent who say they have a great deal of confidence in it.
+But just over three-quarters of Republicans — seemingly tying this question to Trump — say they do have confidence in the presidency, including 44 percent who say they have a great deal of confidence in it.

 The NPR/PBS NewsHour/Marist Poll surveyed 1,011 U.S. adults from April 10-13 with a margin of error of +/- 3.6 percentage points.
 A subsample of 827 registered voters resulted in a margin of error +/- 3.9 percentage points.